 SOLUTION: If it is very dark in color or is damaged, it needs to be replaced with a new spark plug.

 You can try cleaning a lightly dirty plug using a small wire brush.
-I prefer to replace the plug since it is a vital component of a well-running ECHO trimmer.
+I prefer to replace the plug since it is a vital component of a well-running trimmer.

 Next, check the electrode gap.
 This must be gapped to the manufacturer’s specification.
 The spark plug wire must be securely attached as well.
 A loose spark plug wire or an incorrect gap can cause a loss of power.